-5.2.4 The cost of seating areas is too high
+5.2.3 The cost of seating areas is too high

-We found that the cost of seating areas is too high and should be adjusted for consistency with other rates in the plan, and to avoid duplication of installation costs.
+We found that the cost of seating areas is too high and should be reduced for consistency with other rates in the plan, and to avoid duplication of installation costs.

-The Altus Group estimates for seating areas includes a council contract cost of \$2,400 for a park seat.
-We consider that this value has been incorrectly included as other Altus Group estimates include a cost of \$2,100 for a park seat.
+The Altus Group estimates for seating areas include a council contract cost of \$2,400 (\$Mar2019) for a park seat.
+We consider that this value has been incorrectly included as other Altus Group estimates include a cost of \$2,100 (\$Mar2019) for a park seat.
 We also note that Morrison Low estimated the cost of a park seat at \$2,100, which we consider reasonable.

-We consider that the \$2,100 cost already includes the cost of concrete footings and installation, as detailed elsewhere in the estimates by both Altus Group and Morrison Low.
+We consider that the Morrison Low cost already includes the cost of concrete footings and installation, as detailed elsewhere in the estimates by both Altus Group and Morrison Low.

-5.2.5 Youth facility (recreation) costs should not include an allowance for site establishment
+5.2.4 Youth facility (recreation) costs should not include an allowance for site establishment